On the Town (musical)

 On the Town was first produced on Broadway in 1944 and was made into a film in 1949, although the film replaced all but four of the original Broadway numbers with Hollywood-written substitutes.
 The show has enjoyed several major revivals.
 The musical integrates dance into its storytelling: Robbins made several ballets and extended dance sequences for the show, including the "Imaginary Coney Island" ballet.

 Background

 The Jerome Robbins ballet Fancy-Free (1944), with music by Leonard Bernstein, was a hit for the American Ballet Theatre, and Oliver Smith, who designed the sets; his business partner, Paul Feigay, thought that the ballet could be turned into a Broadway musical.
 They convinced Robbins and Bernstein, who in turn wanted their friends Comden and Green to write the book and lyrics.
 When the director George Abbott was added to the project, funding was secured, including funding from the movie studio MGM in return for the film rights.
-During the nightclub sequence in Act II, a conga vamp is prominently played.
-Bernstein later lifted this vamp directly and used it as the basis of "Conga!" in his score to Wonderful Town.